nidhi-jagudaniya/name-sorter/README.md

 - You can place your file to test in **src/main/java/resources/** folder and change file name in below command or give absolute path of file in your device.
 - Go inside project folder NameSorter and open command-line at that location.
+- Run `mvn clean install` to build the project.
 - Run `java -jar target/name-sorter-1.0-SNAPSHOT.jar "resources/unsorted-names-list.txt"`
 - It will print sorted names on command-line, and it will also write in the file **resources/sorted-names-list.txt**